 Since 2005, the survey indices from Lofoten gear showed high variability in the estimated values but lower than in previous years, and confirming the absence of strong year classes.
 A similar trend can be observed from juvenile bag's indexes.
-In 2018 these indexes increased but remain low and confirm the weakness of the last recruitments.
+In 2018 and 2019 these indexes increased but remain low and confirm the weakness of the 2017 year class.
+In 2019 the year-class corresponding to the 2018 cohort (pre-recruits; not shown) was stronger than in recent years, but it is unclear how this will impact future dynamics.